ykon28/GranTurismo4TexturePack/README.md

 # GranTurismo4TexturePack
-Texture replacements for the PS2 game Gran Turismo played on PCSX2
+Texture replacements for the PS2 game Gran Turismo played on PCSX2.Only New York City for the moment.